dsoprea/PyHdHomeRun/README.txt

 -box).

-HDHomeRun makes the code available for the libraries, but this project wraps those wraps with Python to make them far more intuitive to interact with.
+HDHomeRun makes the code available for the libraries, but this project wraps those with Python to make them far more intuitive to interact with.
 Obviously, any rendering should still be done in C, but there's no rule that we can't hook it all together with Python and speed-up development a bit.

+I saw a couple other projects that either directly exposed the dynamic libraries through Python or invoked the command.
+I wanted an intuitive interface that interacted with the dynamic libraries without being too coupled with them, and encapsulated the entire breadth of typical usage.
+The individual calls should be basic primitives that can plug-in nicely to the predefined tuner interface of another DVR or TV application.

 The objectives are as follows: